su-boussard-lab/temporal-validation-ml/README.md

 Prerequisites
 --------------------
-- R and RStudio
+- R and RStudio (for visualization)
-- Python and corresponding IDE
+- Python and corresponding IDE (for model training and evaluation)
 - Git/Github

 Implementation of the Environment